codefortulsa/mrelief_snap_screeners/README.md

 ## Challenge Overview

-  * This is challenge is designed for at least one policy expert and developer to work on together.
+  * This challenge is designed for at least one policy expert and one developer to work on together.
 However, the more the better!
   * The challenge is designed to take 8 to 10 hours.
-We estimate that it will take 4 hours to research food stamps eligibility and designed the questions for your target population.
-The remainder of the time will be spend on developing the app.
+We estimate that it will take 4 hours to research food stamps eligibility and design the questions for your target population.
+The remainder of the time will be spent developing the app.
   * To set up the event, organize a group of policy experts and developers!